HL7/fhir-ipa/input/pagecontent/fetching.md

     GET [url]/[Resource]?[params]

-Where [Resource] is the name of a resource taken from the table below and the list of parameters includes the patient identifier.
-(See FHIR's [RESTful API](https://www.hl7.org/fhir/http.html#styleguide) for the details).
+Where [Resource] is the name of a resource taken from the table below, and the list of parameters includes the patient identifier.
+(See FHIR's [RESTful API]({{site.data.fhir.path}}http.html#styleguide) for the details).
 Some of the lists returned from these calls will be relatively short, but some may be very long - potentially many thousands of resources for Observation and DocumentReference, for example.

 Servers will generally use [paging](http://hl7.org/fhir/http.html#paging) to manage requests for long lists of resources.

-Servers SHALL support the required, and SHOULD support the recommended search parameters [documented](#search-resources); therefore clients may use any of these required search parameters to narrow the scope of the search and reduce the number of resources returned.
-Except for these required search parameters, servers are not obligated to support other  search parameters.
+Servers SHALL support the required search parameters and SHOULD support the recommended search parameters [documented](#supported-searches-by-resource); therefore, clients may use these required search parameters to narrow the search scope and reduce the number of resources returned.
+However, except for these required search parameters, servers are not obligated to support other search parameters.
 For this reason, clients should always check the [self link in the returned result of the search](http://hl7.org/fhir/search.html#errors) to see what parameters were processed (or consult the server's [CapabilityStatement](CapabilityStatement-ipa-server.html) in advance to know which parameters are supported).

 The application can also use the [$docref operation](OperationDefinition-docref.html) to obtain a document, or a set of documents, related to the patient.
-This operation is considered useful especially for implementations that are not based on FHIR and may not generally expose data as FHIR resources.
-This operation is a way for such implementations to expose the information they have to patient-facing applications.
+This operation is particularly useful for implementations not based on FHIR and that do not expose data as FHIR resources.
+It allows them to share their information with patient-facing applications.

-### Search resources
+### Supported Searches by Resource

-As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html) <span class="bg-success" markdown="1">and [IPA Client Capability Statement](CapabilityStatement-ipa-client.html)</span><!-- new-content -->, the following resources can be searched to access patient information.
-Combinations of search parameters are explicitly required or recommended when separated below, by a plus sign. <span class="bg-success" markdown="1">IPA Clients are expected to support at least the required search parameters for each IPA resource type they support.</span><!-- new-content -->
+As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html) <span class= "bg-success" markdown= "1">and [IPA Client Capability Statement](CapabilityStatement-ipa-client.html)</span><!-- new-content -->, the following resources can be searched to access patient information.
+Required or recommended combinations of search parameters are separated by a plus sign. <span class= "bg-success" markdown= "1">IPA Clients are expected to support the required search parameters for each IPA resource type they support.</span><!-- new-content -->

-For example, an IPA compliant server returns all lab results for a single patient  with: `Observation?patient=123&category=laboratory`, but may not support returning all labs, vital signs, social history, surveys, exams, activities, etc, with: `Observation?category=patient`.
+For example, an IPA-compliant server returns all lab results for a single patient with: `Observation?patient=123&category=laboratory` but may not support returning all labs, vital signs, social history, surveys, exams, activities, etc, with: `Observation?patient=123`.

 |Resource | Required search params| Recommended search params |
 | ------- | ----------------------- | ---------------------- |